 Undergraduate Scholarship for Service

 The Computer Science Department at JMU recently became one of the few distinguished institutions in the country that is part of the CyberCorps: Scholarship For Service (SFS) program.
-The award was made in September 2011 and will support three cohorts of students for the final two years of their study, starting in the fall of 2012.
+The award was made in September 2011 and will support four cohorts of students for the final two years of their study, starting in the fall of 2012.

 CyberCorps is a unique program designed to increase and strengthen the cadre of federal information assurance professionals that protect the government's critical information infrastructure.
 This program provides scholarships that fully fund the typical costs that students pay for books, tuition, and room and board while attending an approved institution of higher learning.
 In return, scholarship recipients agree to work for a federal agency for up to two years.